Time-Varying Parameters as Ridge Regressions

-The results for $T=150$ and $T=600$ are in \Cref{s1_table_150,s2_table_150,s3_table_150,s4_table_150,s1_table_600,s2_table_600,s3_table_600,s4_table_600}.
+{\sc \textbf{Changing Sample Size}.} The results for $T=150$ and $T=600$ are in \Cref{s1_table_150,s2_table_150,s3_table_150,s4_table_150,s1_table_600,s2_table_600,s3_table_600,s4_table_600}.
 When $T$ is reduced from 300 to 150, the performance of 2SRR relative to that of BVAR remains largely unchanged: both report very similar results.
 When bumping $T$ to 600, overall performance of all estimators improves, but not by a gigantic leap.
 This is, of course, due to the fact that increasing $T$ also brings up the number of effective regressors.
 BVAR has a small edge on Simulation 1 in Table \ref{s1_table_600} whereas 2SRR wins marginally for the more complicated Simulation 4 (Table \ref{s4_table_600}).

-What is most noticeable from those simulations with a larger $T$ is how much more frequently GLRR and especially GRRRR are preferred, especially in the medium- and high-dimensional cases.
-For instance, for the Cosine DGP ($S_1$) with $K\in\{20,100\}$, GRRRR almost always deliver the lowest MAE, and sometimes by good margins (e.g., $\{S_1,\sfrac{K^*}{K}=1,\sigma_{\epsilon}=\text{Low} \}$ for both $K$'s).
+What is perhaps most noticeable from simulations with a larger $T$ is how much more frequently MSRR$_{\text{S}}$ and especially MSRR$_{\text{D}}$ are preferred, especially in the medium- and high-dimensional cases.
+For instance, for the Cosine DGP ($S_1$) with $K\in\{20,100\}$, MSRR$_{\text{D}}$ almost always deliver the lowest MAE, and sometimes by good margins (e.g., $\{S_1,\sfrac{K^*}{K}=1,\sigma_{\epsilon}=\text{Low} \}$ for both $K$'s).
 Similar behavior is observed for $S_3$ in almost all cases of $K=20$.
-This noteworthy amelioration of GRRRR is intuitively attributable to factor loadings being more precisely estimated with a growing $T$.
+This noteworthy amelioration of MSRR$_{\text{D}}$ is intuitively attributable to factor loadings being more precisely estimated with a growing $T$.
 Thus, unlike 2SRR whose performance is largely invariant to $T$ by model design, algorithms incorporating more sophisticated shrinkage schemes may benefit from larger samples.